Harbor Hill: Summit

 At an elevation of 348 feet Harbor Hill is the highest point in Nassau County, New York.
 Whether Harbor Hill or 401-foot Jayne's Hill to the east was the highest point on Long Island was a point of some debate in the 19th century, with Harbor Hill often thought to be the higher.
 A news report of 1901 reported that Jayne's Hill was actually taller.
 Nevertheless, the issue remained contested at least as late as 1938.

 Remaining buildings

 Much of the estate, including the site of the main building, has been covered with a modern housing development.
-However, three remaining buildings from the Harbor Hill estate were listed on the National Register of Historic Places in 1991: Mackay Estate Dairyman's Cottage, Mackay Estate Gate Lodge, and Mackay Estate Water Tower.
+However, three remaining buildings from the Harbor Hill estate were listed on the National Register of Historic Places in 1991: the Mackay Estate Dairyman's Cottage, the Mackay Estate Gate Lodge, and the Mackay Estate Water Tower.